1. What is the I visa?

 2. Who can use the I visa?

 Reporters, members of a media or documentary film crew, video tape editors, employees of independent production companies, freelance journalists working under contract, or anyone essential to the foreign information media function may be eligible for this visa.
 Both print and film activities are included in this category.
-The foreign media organization which the I visa applicant is representing should have an office in the home country of the I visa applicant.
+The foreign media organization which the I visa applicant is representing should have a home office outside the US.

 3. Who cannot use it?